mbreaux2023/UnityLootGenerator/UnityLootGenerator/WrittenResponse.md

 Without a list, the complexity of my program would greatly increase because I would have to create a variable for every single sprite that I would want to add and I would not be able to write a loop that generalizes my code to a single line.
-It also makes it easy to add new weapons without changing any code.
+It also makes it easy to add new shoes without changing any code.

 ## 3c.